amichne/kapture/docs/configuration.md

 └── logs/              # optional debug output when enabled
 ```

-Share configs across teams by checking them into your repo and pointing `KAPTURE_CONFIG` at the committed file in your
+Share configs across teams by:
+- Checking them into your repo and using `-k path/to/team-config.json`
-shell profile or CI job definitions.
+- Setting `KAPTURE_CONFIG` in shell profiles or CI job definitions
+- Creating per-project configs and using command-line flags for different contexts

 ## Change management tips